2818973981/DS-Project/README.md

 - For frontend, `flask` is a nice package for us
 - For backend, we also need to use `flask` to build the API, communicate with frontend
 - Most important, smartly use AI, which may save a lot of time!

+## 6. Colaboration
+- Since the beginning point of everyone may differs, so I recommand for each of our member to take care of one field, learn the concepts, and share your new findings with the other members!

 ---